 Type of Work or Equipment Lighting Configuration Paving, Milling, Striping, Pavement Marking Removal, Rumble Strip Installation At least 2 machine mounted balloon lights with a cumulative wattage of at least 4000 watts.
 Provide additional lights or wattage if necessary to provide complete coverage.
-Rolling, pavement sweeping At least 4 sealed beam halogen lamps in the front and four in the back.
+At least 4 sealed beam halogen lamps in the front and four in the back.
 Each should be at least 55 watts.
-Flagging Two balloon lights of at least 2000 watts each located within 30 feet of the normal flagger location.
-Locate one on the right side of the road beyond the flagger and the other on the left side of the road in front of the flagger.
-Truck Crossings (meaning where haul vehicles cross or enter a road): 1) with roads with ADTs over 10,000 or 2) that are controlled by portable traffic signals or flaggers Two balloon lights of at least 2000 watts each, located on the main road, one on the far right side of the intersection, the other on the near left.
+Two balloon lights of at least 2000 watts each located within 30 feet of the normal flagger location.
+Locate one on the right side of the road beyond the flagger and the other on the left side of the road in front of the flagger. enter a road): 1) with roads with ADTs over 10,000 or 2) that are controlled by portable Two balloon lights of at least 2000 watts each, located on the main road, one on the far right side of the intersection, the other on the near left.
 Locate lights within 30 feet of the edges of the side street.
 If there is a flagger at the crossing, locate the lights to also meet the requirements for flagging.